gerasiov/ofxstatement-russian/README.rst

 CSV statement for credit, debit and saving account are supported.

-SberBank
+SberBankTxt
 --------

-TXT statement (available via "request statement by e-mail" function) for debit card is supported.
+Legacy TXT statement (available via "request statement by e-mail" function) for debit card is supported.

 AlfaBank
 -------